theatl-social/theatl-social-content/README.md

 # theATL.social content repo

-This repo is currently focused on discussions relating to content, bots, and other stuff to add to the theATL.social Mastodon instance.
-If and when code is written, that code can also be located in this repo.
+Welcome to the `theATL.social` content repo!
+This repo will primarily track planned improvements and (planned bug fixes) to the server.
+These will be tracked in the (Issues)[https://github.com/theatl-social/theatl-social-content/issues] tab.

+Additional code and other technical issues may be posted here also.